Main Content Area

 Start With a Discovery Flight

 Want to get a taste of what it’s like to fly an airplane?
-Take a discovery flight with Aims and experience what small-plane aviation is all about.
-For $45, you can spend 20 minutes in the air with an Aims instructor and find out if you’re ready to take your interest in aviation to the next level.
+You can experience for yourself what the Aims aviation programs have to offer by taking a discovery flight.
+For $75, you can spend 20 minutes in the air with an Aims instructor and find out if you’re ready to take your interest in aviation to the next level.
 Discovery flights are limited to one per person.

 To book a flight: